hiddenSymmetries/simsopt/plan.md

 - Updated the Simsopt documentation page to reference this upstream API as the next required piece for replacing the finite-beta whole-objective finite differences.

+## Implementation log - Simsopt virtual-casing normal-field JVP bridge

+- Revisited the full implementation state against this plan.
+The side-by-side wrappers, diagnostics, requested JAX examples, validation plots, docs, and upstream PRs are in place.
+The remaining highest-value workstream is still the finite-beta single-stage derivative path.
+- Added Simsopt-level helpers in `src/simsopt/mhd/virtual_casing_jax.py`:
+  - `B_external_normal_from_data(...)`
+  - `B_external_normal_jvp_from_data(...)`
+- These helpers expose the upstream functional `virtual_casing_jax` API in Simsopt array convention, with optional explicit `unit_normal` and `tangent_unit_normal` inputs.
+This is important because the existing `VirtualCasingJax.from_vmec()` projection uses the Simsopt target-surface normal, which is not identical to the upstream functional target normal on the half-period grid.
+- Added tests showing:
+  - `B_external_normal_from_data(..., unit_normal=vc.unit_normal)` reproduces
+    the `VirtualCasingJax.from_vmec()` stored `B_external_normal`.
+  - `B_external_normal_jvp_from_data(...)` matches finite differences for a scalar normal-field objective, including perturbations to source geometry, total field, and target normal.
+- This keeps the plan on track: the new helper is the first Simsopt-owned derivative bridge needed before replacing the finite-beta example's whole-objective `MPIFiniteDifference` path.
+- Immediate next steps:
+  - Compose `B_external_normal_jvp_from_data(...)` with Simsopt surface normal derivatives and VMEC-JAX state/field tangents.
+  - Replace the virtual-casing target part of `single_stage_optimization_finite_beta_jax.py` with exact directional derivatives column-by-column.
+  - Add a short optimization regression comparing the first finite-beta objective and gradient against the current finite-difference path.